 - 1. Construction of new projects, modification and/or improvement of existing facilities, and other works with a potential to impact drainage, or stormwater flows which are managed by existing facilities which are maintained by the District.

 - 2. Construction of drainage facilities within Orange County which are physically located in, on, over, under, or adjacent to a drainage facility or which may affect the operation or performance of a drainage facility maintained by the District or which are designed to discharge, directly or indirectly, to a drainage facility maintained by the District.
 These projects may include, but are not limited to:

 - a.
 Land development projects

 - b.
 Roads and highways

 - c.
 Bridges and culverts

 - d.
 Storm sewer outfall pipes

 - e.
 Recreation amenities (hike and bike trails, parks, etc.)

 - f.
 Encroachments

-- 3. Development or public projects that may affect the facilities maintained by the District such as natural channels, lakes, drainage-ways, etc. or future drainage facilities described in a drainage master plan, including, but not limited to:
+- 3. All other new developments in Orange County, including, but not limited to:

 - a.
 Residential subdivision development

 - b.
-Multi-family residential, commercial, industrial, and public facilities site development
+Multi-family residential development (which includes duplexes, triplexes, or any other development that is designed to accommodate more than one single family), commercial developments, industrial developments, and public facilities development

 - c.
 Roads and highways